hamedmeshkin/StepWise-Sampling/README.md

 NAMD2 runs the Umbrella sampling simulations along with replica exchange of the targeted system.
 Along with NAMD2, three other files sequentially are called after each other: 1) sim.conf 2) replica.namd 3) sim_base.conf
 replica.namd, reads all the initial coordinates form the initial folder too. sim_bace.conf, is uses to run the Main_Subcodes/Main.tcl, Main.tcl reads all the initial values of each step transition.
-Therefore, it decides the system with what window and condition needs to be run based on each replica.
+Therefore, based on each replica, it decides the system with what window and condition needs to be run.
-The initial conditions for each steps are in the folder input.
+Inside the Main_Subcodes folder, there are 8 coes which measures the condition of each transition.
+(See G358 for more detail) initial conditions for each steps are in the folder input.